MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 | StageView API | Opens in Collaborative Stageview | Define `openMode` to open in Stageview Multi-window or Stageview modal. |
 | Deep link| Opens in Collaborative Stageview | Define `openMode` to open in Stageview Multi-window or Stageview modal. |

-`openMode` property defined in a StageView API or deep link determines the type of Stageview response.
+`openMode` property defined in a StageView API and deep link determines the type of Stageview response.
 The three `openMode`properties are:

 * `popoutWithChat`
 * `popout`